thuyanduong/graphql-films/LESSON.md

 ## What is GraphQL?

-GraphQL stands for Graph Query Language used by API consumers to request the exact data for their needs from an API provider.
+GraphQL (Graph Query Language) is a syntax used by API consumers to request or mutate data from an API provider.

+Can be thought of as an alternative to REST APIs OR as an add-on to provide API Consumers more flexibilty and control over the data fetched.

+## Example REST API

+`/api/films`      => returns basic info for 100 most recent films `/api/films/:id`  => returns in-depth info for a single film

 ## Benefits